 Stephen Worth has worked as an animation producer for over thirty years.
 He is the recipient of three Annie Awards, including the June Foray Lifetime Achievement Award for Benevolent Service to the Art of Animation.
-His credits include Alvin & the Chipmunks, Cool World, Yogi Bear, Ren & Stimpy, and Bravest Warriors.
+His credits include Alvin & the Chipmunks, Cool World, Yogi Bear, Ren & Stimpy, Bravest Warriors and Bee & Puppycat.
 He is a well known figure in the Hollywood animation community, having produced the first animated cartoon series created exclusively for the internet, as an authority on vintage animation art, and as the person responsible for establishing the Animation Archive, a digital reference library that serves animation professionals and students, as well as cartoonists and illustrators.

 Stephen oversees the day to day operation of Animation Resources, and is chairman of the committee that oversees the Animation Archive.

 Michael Woodside is an Animator and Educator working in Southern California.
 He is currently at Walt Disney Animation Studios.
 His credits include Wreck-It Ralph, Frozen, Big Hero Six and Zootopia.
 Before that, he was at Rhythm and Hues working as a Technical Animator and International Technical Animation Supervisor for various films.
 He also teaches students from around the world at Anim Squad, an online school for animation.

 As Vice President, Michael represents Animation Resources and communicates with the Executive Board in order to receive their invaluable guidance for the future growth of our organization.